1-Day Tokyo Disneyland Itinerary

 Sometimes the Cinderella Castle show is being shown twice nightly.
 While the second show is far less crowded, it also interferes with the best time to do attractions with minimal waits.
 As such, we recommend seeing the first showing of whatever that might be, and doing attractions immediately after Dreamlights.

-Second, we’ve recently run into problems with Tokyo Disneyland cutting the line for Enchanted Tale of Beauty and the Beast before park closing.
-It used to be the case that you could get in line until the minute the parks closed.
-That’s still the case for most attractions, most of the time.
-But not always.
-So if Enchanted Tale of Beauty and the Beast is really important, you need to line up for it at least 60 minutes before park closing.
+Second, it’s the ‘new normal’ for Tokyo Disneyland to cut the line for Enchanted Tale of Beauty and the Beast before park closing.
+You used to be able to get in line until the minute the parks closed.
+That’s still the case for most attractions, but not the most popular rides.

 Third, we see little reason to actually ride the Happy Ride with Baymax.
 The fun of this is the energy of the audience, and that exists whether you’re riding or standing outside the attraction doing the little dance and wave routine.
 That part is a ton of fun, but the attraction itself is so-so at best, and a long wait for what it is.
 Don’t miss being part of the fun at the Happy Ride with Baymax…but that fun does not require riding it.

 Finally, actually results will vary.
-Post-reopening, we have had success doing Enchanted Tale of Beauty and the Beast back-to-back-to-back, getting in line the final time less than 5 minutes after park closing, and never waiting more than 15 minutes for it (the final ride was a literal walk-on, with empty tea cups).
-The very next night, the line was cut ~30 minutes before park closing and the posted wait time was still 45 minutes.
+We have had success doing Enchanted Tale of Beauty and the Beast back-to-back-to-back, getting in line the final time less than 5 minutes after park closing, and never waiting more than 15 minutes for it (the final ride was a literal walk-on, with empty tea cups).

 Slow Stroll Through World Bazaar – World Bazaar closes roughly 30 minutes after park closing, but I would not plan on shopping during that hour.
 The stores are chaotic, with guests rushing to buy trinkets or cutely-boxed foods for friends and family who didn’t accompany them on the trip.
 Instead, slowly make your way out, noting the differences between World Bazaar and Main Street.
 Look at the windows, which honor Imagineers, Disney executives, and Oriental Land Company executives.